annabkr/annabkr/README.md

 ## Welcome to my playground 😄

-🔭 I’m currently working on exploring design patterns in Go.
+🔭 I’m currently working on exploring design patterns in Go & JavaScript.

 🌱 I'm currently learning PostgreSQL and brushing up on Python.